jefrydco/jefrydco/contents/en/blog/search-closed-captions-text-youtube-video.md

 ---
-title: What If We Could Search Anything from Any YouTube Video through The Closed Captions Text?
+title: What If We Could Search Any Keyword from Any YouTube Video through Its Closed Captions Text?
 description: Search any keywords from any YouTube video through their closed captions text.
 summary: Imagine when we remember a moment from a YouTube video but forgot at what time it occurs.
 What if we could search any keywords from any YouTube video through its closed captions text?
 img: /cover/2021/02/woman-in-black-off-shouldress-dress-by-ari-he.jpg